tauri-apps/tauri/.changes/incorrect-label-linux-command.md

 "tauri-runtime-wry": "minor:bug"
 ---

-On Linux, fix commands, that use `Webview` or `WebviewWindow` as an argument, receiving an inccorect webview when using multi webviews.
+On Linux, fix commands, that use `Webview` or `WebviewWindow` as an argument, receiving an incorrect webview when using multi webviews.